-Besides steel and aluminum tariffs, lumber tariffs, and possible automobile tariffs, the U.S. has threatened to impose tariffs on billions of various types of Chinese goods.
+Besides steel and aluminum, lumber, and possible automobile tariffs, the U.S. has threatened to impose tariffs on billions of various Chinese goods.
 China and other targeted nations have responded with tariffs of their own on a diverse array of products, including American pork, whiskey, machinery, tobacco and coal.

 Joseph Foudy, a professor of economics at New York University's Leonard N. Stern School of Business, said the main characteristic of the global trade environment now is uncertainty.
 That makes it difficult to determine the long-term costs of the escalating, multilateral trade conflict.